tulustul/Civi-Orbis/wiki/game-concepts.md

 - Trade routes can stack if they occupy the same edge.
 - A market is required to join the city into trade network.
 - Land trade routes require a road or river connection.
+- Each edge carries goods from a list of cities.

+#### Resources

+- If a city needs a particular resource it takes it from the route and put some gold in the opposite direction.
+- Each edge in the network define a resource demand which is calculated by the needs of the cities which are connected to that edge.
+- A city put all excessive resources to the trade network.
+It is ditributed proportionally to the edges's demand.
+- The bigger the city the larger quantity of the resource a city require.

 ## Science